sul-dlss-deprecated/rialto-trigger-rebuild/README.md

 ## Manual messaging

-An API Endpoint is available for this lamba in order trigger a rebuild on demand. (link not included for security)
+An API Endpoint is available for this lambda in order trigger a rebuild on demand. (link not included for security)

 ## Build Lambda